 Pokémon Champions Breaks a Core Rule.
 Final Evolutions Only?

 New game Pokémon Champions bans unevolved Pokémon at launch.
 Producer Masaaki Hoshino's decision has sparked a community storm.
+We analyze the strategic implications, community reactions, and what this means for the franchise's future.

 A New Era or the End of a Legend?
 The Controversy Surrounding Pokémon Champions